stardew-access/stardew-access.github.io/setup.md

 ## Stardew Accessibility Mod Installation

-1. Download the latest mod through [GitHub](https://github.com/stardew-access/stardew-access/releases/), [Stardew Valley Forum](https://forums.stardewvalley.net/resources/stardew-access.88/) or [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/10319)
+1. Download the [latest mod version] (https://github.com/stardew-access/stardew-access/releases/latest/download/stardew-access.zip)
 1. Extract the zip.
 1. Move the `stardew-access` folder into the Mods folder in the `Stardew Valley` game folder.
 Your mod is now installed.